pvpxan/PvPXanUtilities/README.md

 # StreamlineMVVM
 * MVVM Framework comes with:
-  * Enhanced Windows MessageBox
   * Logging Utility
   * Config File Handling
   * INI File Handling
   * Minor System.IO wrapping
   * Specialized Regex Match/Replace
+  * HTTP/SMTP Wrapper
+  * Task Worker mimic of older .net background worker.
 * Also can add custom dialogs by creating a User Control and using that as the DataTemplate for window content.
-* Two versions available for compatibility with 2 different .net Framework distributions.
+* Two versions available for compatibility with 2 different .net distributions.
   * .net Framework 4.0
-  * .net Framework 4.7.2
+  * .net 5.0

 # Injection
 * Add Reference: StreamlineMVVM.dll